oviebd/iOS-Real-Time-Chat-Application/README.md

 - **SwiftUI:** Apple's modern UI framework for building user interfaces.
 - **MVVM Design Pattern:** A design pattern that separates an application into three components: Model, View, and ViewModel, promoting a clean and organized codebase.
 - **Swift Concurrency:** Utilizes the latest concurrency features in Swift to manage asynchronous tasks efficiently.
-- **SOLID Design Pattern:** Adheres to SOLID principles (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) for a scalable and maintainable codebase.
+- **SOLID Design Pattern:** Adheres to SOLID principles for a scalable and maintainable codebase.